faragher/LoRa-Beacon/README.md

-# LoRA-Beacon
+# LoRa-Beacon
-A LoRA beacon for search and rescue.
+A LoRa beacon for search and rescue.
 Designed for RNode compatibility and NIMS/ICS organization.